-Our first target today was St Nicholas Park in Warwick, where we'd expected to find a double helix coaster from Italian manufacturer SBF Visa.
+Our first target today was St Nicholas Park in Warwick, where we'd expected to find a double helix coaster from Italian manufacturer SBF Rides.
 The sights and sounds of a busy amusement park were obvious from where we parked our car, but there was a large empty space where the credit was supposed to be.
 Megan struck up a conversation with a nearby operator, and learned that it had been taken apart at the end of the previous weekend.
 Unfortunately we were not able to ascertain where it had gone, or whether it might be returning at a future date.

-We had a second miss a few hours later when we called into Bosworth Water Park near Leicester.
+We had a second miss a few hours later when we called into Bosworth Water Trust Leisure Park near Leicester.
 Though the Family Roller Coaster was where we expected it to be, a padlock on the entrance gate and covers on the cars made it very clear that this was one credit that we wouldn't be getting today.
 We've since learned that this ride is an independent concession, and that it only operates on busy days; we'll have to time our next visit for the summer months.